someretical/someretical.github.io/_posts/2024-01-10-diary-statistics.md

 ![Alt text](/assets/images/multigraph-log.png)

 The weird solid bar at the bottom of the 2020 and 2021 plots has a bit of a complex backstory.
 Back then I used MoodFlow which allowed me to keep metrics like rating my mood every day.
 When I exported my MoodFlow data to Theoretical Diary I encapsulated those metrics which is why every day has at least 12 words.
-Those days where the br is flat at 12 just means I wrote no message for that day; I still left a rating however.
+Those days where the bar is flat at 12 just means I wrote no message for that day; I still left a rating however.
 This wasn't an unusual occurrence back then.

 When I exported my diary entries from Theoretical Diary into markdown format to use with Obsidian, another layer of encapsulation was added on top as Theoretical Diary stored data internally in a more complex format than what I had originally extracted from MoodFlow.
 It's all kind of similar to how a packet gets encapsulated over and over again as each layer of the network stack handles it.
 However, you can't really see this as by that time I was writing about 1000 words a day and you can't really see a bar with height 50 on a graph whose maximum is at 5000 or 3500.